Ben0117/javafile/README.md

 All release code is in `Releases/Release x`, in which `x` is replaced with your version number.

 ## Betas
-I try to release a new beta build 2 or 3 times a week.
+I try to release a new beta build every day or so.

 To view beta history, please see the `betahist.txt` file.